alst2821/yut45390.github.com/doc/bible.rst

 The course materials from the link above include transcripts from the lectures.

+1a.
+Introduction to the New Testament History and Literature `Yale course by Dale B. Martin <https://oyc.yale.edu/religious-studies/rlst-152>`_

+Available from online.yale.edu

 2.
 Del canal `Fé Adulta <https://www.youtube.com/@feadultaescuela>`_ de youtube.